 ‘An ancient blood curse finds a new beginning’

-Crucible of the Vampire is a 2017 British supernatural horror feature film directed by Iain Ross-McNamee (I Saw Black Clouds; The Singing Bird Will Come) from a screenplay co-written with Darren Lake and John Wolskel (I Bought a Vampire Motorcycle).
+Crucible of the Vampire is a 2017 British supernatural horror film directed by Iain Ross-McNamee (I Saw Black Clouds; The Singing Bird Will Come) from a screenplay co-written with Darren Lake and John Wolskel (I Bought a Vampire Motorcycle).
 The movie stars Neil Morrissey, Katie Goldfinch, Brian Croucher, Florence Cady and Larry Rew.

-An ancient, cursed artefact draws a young, university researcher (Katie Goldfinch) to an old house which holds a dark and terrible secret.
+An ancient, cursed artefact draws a young, university researcher (Katie Goldfinch) to an old house that holds a dark and terrible secret.
 The young woman discovers the truth within the grim, foreboding walls of the house, but once in the clutches of its malevolent occupants, will she be able to leave with her life?

 Oh yes, for a movie that belongs very much to the ‘sexy lady vampires running around an old British country house’ subgenre, Iain Ross-McNamee’s new horror film may be a bit of a disappointment to those of us raised on the likes of Jose Larraz’s Vampyres (1974) or good old Hammer Films’ Karnstein trilogy.
 Not that it’s without items of interest but for the connoisseur of this particular kind of film it’s probably worth stating that upfront.